 Information

-The Agency Assistance Program (AAP) assists the FeedMore Western New York’s member agencies with emergency needs.
+The Agency Assistance Program (AAP) assists FeedMore WNY’s member agencies with emergency needs.
 Agencies may apply for assistance to purchase new equipment, to buy food at wholesale cost, or to pay utility bills.
-The AAP Grant is made available with the support of the FeedMore’s Board of Directors.
+The AAP Grant is made available with the support of FeedMore WNY’s Board of Directors.
 This grant is funded with monies collected through the organization’s fundraising efforts.

 Requirements

-Be a member agency of the FeedMore WNY for at minimum, six months.
+Be a member agency of FeedMore WNY for at minimum, six months.

 In compliance with FeedMore WNY’s Agency Agreement.